This home is Off- Market. Do not disturb the Owner Please.

-Widely considered one of the most architecturally significant homes in Arizona, the “Ramada House” by Tucson Architect Judith Chaffee FAIA was completed in 1975.
+Widely considered one of the most architecturally significant homes in Arizona, the “Ramada House” by Tucson Architect Judith Chafee FAIA was completed in 1975.
 The home, located in the Santa Catalina Foothills of Tucson, Arizona was placed on the National Register of Historic Places in 2006.

 Placing the Ramada on a grid, the home is allowed to interact freely beneath this canopy of dappled light and natural materials.
 The massive wooden posts are allowed to intersect with the interior as they may, honoring the structure above.
 Filtered light from above provides a constant play of light and shadow.

-Utilizing mortar washed slump block reminiscent of the historic adobe blocks used in this region, the house structures allow the Ramada shelter to provide screening that creates a glorious interface between indoors and out: Multiple patios, decks and oversized widows connect you to the sweeping vistas of the land and mountain views.
+Utilizing mortar washed slump block reminiscent of the historic adobe blocks used in this region, the house structures allow the Ramada shelter to provide screening that creates a glorious interface between indoors and out: multiple patios, decks and oversized widows connect you to the sweeping vistas of the land and mountain views.

 At nearly 4000SF, the home offers generous spaces and thoughtful details, from abundant storage to intimate rooms, the unique character of this home only enhances the users experience.
 Outside, the home is sheltered by additional mature trees while the view of the dramatic mountains are unimpeded.
 A 40’ pool, finished in an earth-colored plaster, reflects the night sky and makes for a cool destination in the summer heat.